Limitations of Autoregressive Models and Their Alternatives: Proofs

-For convenience, we will use a version of $\textsc{Sat}$ whose inputs are encoded using the same encoding function $\mathrm{enc}$ that was used by our definition of $\Xc$ in \cref{sec:exact}.\footnote{We must require that this version of $\textsc{Sat}$ is NP-complete.
-This is true if we have chosen $\mathrm{enc}$ not only to be prefix-free, but to be concise in the sense that $\vphi \defeq \mathrm{enc}(\phi)$ can be converted to and from the conventional encoding of $\phi$ in polynomial time.
-In that case, our version of $\textsc{Sat}$ is $\leq^P_m$-interreducible with the conventional version and hence NP-complete.}
+Notice that the formal problem used in the proof is a version of $\textsc{Sat}$ whose inputs are encoded using the same prefix-free encoding function $\mathrm{enc}$ that was used by our definition of $\Xc$ in \cref{sec:exact}.
+We must choose this encoding function to be concise in the sense that $\vphi \defeq \mathrm{enc}(\phi)$ can be converted to and from the conventional encoding of $\phi$ in polynomial time.
+This ensures that our version of $\textsc{Sat}$ is $\leq^P_m$-interreducible with the conventional version and hence NP-complete.
+It also ensures that there is a polynomial function $f$ such that $|\vphi'| \leq f(|\vphi|)$, as required by the proof sketch, since there is a polynomial-time function that maps $\vphi \to \phi \to \phi' \to \vphi'$ and the output length of this function is bounded by its runtime.
+This is needed to show that our version of \textsc{Sat} is in $\mathrm{P/poly}$.